EmeraldCityIT/Boeing-and-QCSuper-Clique_Airliner-hijacking-via-secretservice-cell-tower-access/README.md

 "Scott Hardman bought me the Qualcomm phone." -Maria-Cristina Spiak

 "Mike Spiess gets me into the towers, he's like my other half.
-He has keys to any cell phone tower on the planet." -Maria-Cristina Spiak
+He has keys to any cell phone tower on the planet.
+He just gets a bunch of money and he' says he's cool with whatever I do.
+He's really broke, and he likes to gamble so he has to support his wife Chari however he can you know?" -Maria-Cristina Spiak